Grape phylloxera

 Alert

-Be on the lookout and report it.
+Be on the lookout for grape phylloxera and report any sightings immediately.

-The presence of Grape phylloxera can affect the movement of fruit and other carriers of grape phylloxera between Australian states and territories.
+The presence of grape phylloxera can affect the movement of fruit and other carriers of grape phylloxera between Australian states and territories.

-It is present in parts of New South Wales and Victoria.
+Grape phylloxera is present in parts of New South Wales and Victoria.

 Scientific name